-Leaf blowers cause noise, diesel pollution and destroy valuable topsoil.
+Leaf blowers cause noise, diesel pollution and destroy valuable topsoil and the ecosystems that live in leaves and topsoil.
 And removing leaves from your property is a waste of a natural resource that you can use.

 Why should we stop leaf blowing?

 Leaf blowing is very inefficient.
 In communities where the town picks up leaves, residents (or their landscapers) spend hundreds of man hours blowing and raking leaves to get them to the roadside waiting for pick up.
 Before the town trucks come round many leaves blow right back onto the yard — or their neighbor’s yard!